 It also goes a step further than the Pioneer by featuring a video output to which you can connect an external monitor's RCA inputs directly to this unit.
 This output is ideal for connecting a reversing camera.

-Overall the Boss Audio BV9986BI is an impressive single din head unit on paper.
-Even though it's another low cost unit, the sheer range of features combined with the 30 year history of Boss make it an attractive buy.
+Overall this is an impressive single din head unit on paper.
+It has all of the bells and whistles that you will get on a more expensive brand.
+So even though it's another low cost unit, the sheer range of features combined with the 30 year history of Boss make it an attractive buy.

 The Sony MEX-XB100BT is another single din head unit that is packed with up to date features that will transform your car into an entertainment powerhouse.